codefresh-io/docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 See [Environment dashboard]({{site.baseurl}}/docs/deployments/kubernetes/environment-dashboard/).

-**Global Analytics (Home) dashboard**
+**GitOps Overview dashboard**
-The Home dashboard presents system-wide highlights in real-time for GitOps deployments, making it an ideal tool for management.
+The GitOps Overview dashboard presents system-wide highlights in real-time for GitOps deployments, making it an ideal tool for management.
 Get insights into important KPIs for entities across runtimes and clusters, in the same location.
 View status of runtimes and managed clusters, deployments, failed deployments with rollbacks, most active applications, and Delivery Pipelines.
 See [DORA metrics]({{site.baseurl}}/docs/dashboards/dora-metrics/).